kristenvaccaro/antisocial-computing/assignments.md

 ## Leading Discussion

-You will need to lead a discussion about a paper once during the quarter.
+You will need to lead the discussion once during the quarter.

 Detailed [instructions for leading discussion here](https://kristenvaccaro.github.io/antisocial-computing/discussions.html).